john10roberts/WERNOTR/README.md

 We plan to limit our analysis to the top 100 ranked players for the season, but have discussed opening this range further if needed.

+## Integrated RandomForest model

+* Preprocessing: Our dataset was strong to begin with, so the only consideration before starting the actual analysis was creating a DataFrame from our SQL database data, and splitting the data into smaller datasets based on seasons.

+* Feature selection: The 'rankings' column was our sole target variable, while all the other columns fell into the feature set.
+We also dropped the categorical columns of 'player', 'team', and 'season' from the feature set.

+* Training and testing: After splitting the 2019-20 season from the rest of the dataset, we trained the data on all of the other seasons.
+We used train_test_split on scaled data from past seasons.
+We then applied the trained RandomForestModel to the 2019-20 dataset in order to predict the rankings.

+* RandomForestModel outcome: The model was difficult to analyze at first glance as the actual accuracy score was very low, however, all of the predicted rankings were within 5 points of the actual ranking.
+This required us to reevaluate how we looked at the model, as we were satisfied with the standard it performed to.
+Another benefit of the RandomForestModel is that it allowed us to look at how important each feature was to calculating the outcome.
+Although two of the lowest ranked data points were features we had previously considered dropping, actually dropping them from the model made no significant difference.

+* Database integration: We applied a connection string to our local SQL database in our Jupyter Notebook script to import the dataset for the model to work with.
+We also connected the transformed dataset back to our local database with the .to_sql method in order to create a new table.

 ## Tools and Techniques

 * Python: data preprocessing, machine learning model